You are tuned to the most listened-to radio talk show in America, heard at over 600 great radio stations, hosted by me, Rushlin Boy.

 Great to have you with us.

-Uh when he's talking about all during the nineties of all these missteps and all these mistakes that were being made.
+When he's talking about during the 90s, all these missteps and all these mistakes that were being made, I kept wanting to say, well, Andy, who was running the government back then?

-But you look at this was when Al Gore had reinvented government.
+But look at, this was when Al Gore had reinvented government.

-This is Hillary Clinton who's trying to create nostalgia for the peaceful nineties, uh, and trying to tell us she can lead on day one.
+This is Hillary Clinton who's trying to create nostalgia for the peaceful 90s and trying to tell us she can lead on day one.

-Zilk Zero Nada, and this this book of Andy McCarthy's is uh read in that context.
+And this book of Andy McCarthy's is read in that context.

-If you understand during the timeline that he writes, who was running the show and making the decisions that we're gonna try these people in court rather than go after them as enemy combatants.
+If you understand during the timeline that he writes, who was running the show and making the decisions that we're going to try these people in court rather than go after them as enemy combatants.

-This good old Jamie Corellic, a Justice Department, Bill Clinton creating that famous wall that prevented intelligence agencies and the courts from sharing information because a lot of the testimony took place in the grand jury, which of course by law is secret.
+There's good old Jamie Karelik, Justice Department, Bill Clinton, creating that famous wall that prevented intelligence agencies and the courts from sharing information because a lot of the testimony took place in the grand jury, which, of course, by law is secret.

 Mike, welcome to the program, sir.